 9. Jungle Hikes

 Considering Sayulita is a popular stop for people backpacking through Mexico, it’s no wonder it offers phenomenal hikes.
-Explore the lush tropical forests surrounding Sayulita on a jungle hike.
+Explore the lush tropical forests surrounding Sayulita if you want to hike through the jungle.
 See parrots and butterflies, peruse ancient petroglyphs, discover hidden waterfalls, and take in breathtaking views.
-Monkey Mountain hike and the hike to San Pancho are two of the most popular hikes.
-They are physically demanding but take you through spectacular scenery.
-It may be best to use a local guide or take a guided tour.

 The trail to Playa Malpaso is an easy trail offering scenic views for all skill levels.
 The trail is less than a mile long.
 Playa Malpaso is a secluded, sandy beach with big surf and undertows.